SuperM7-com/arkos-docs/docs/project-structure.md

 ```

 :::tip
-Under the `src/modules` folder you can create model-name-in-kebab-and-singular folders in order to customize and harness **Arkos** built-in features.
+Under the `src/modules` folder you can create model-name-in-kebab folders in order to customize and harness **Arkos** built-in features.
 :::

 ## Special File Types